 Once you’ve said goodbye to your groundhog problem, here’s how to keep them from returning:

 An in-ground fence is your best option for keeping groundhogs away from vegetable gardens and flower beds.
 The PennState Extension suggests a fence at least 3 feet high and buried 12 inches underground.
+Chicken wire or another sturdy wire fencing material is best to keep groundhogs, gophers, and raccoons out of your space.

-“As an additional measure, place an electric wire 4 to 5 inches off the ground and the same distance outside the fence,” the extension office advises.
+“As an additional measure, place an electric wire 4 to 5 inches off the ground and the same distance outside the fence,” the Extension office advises.
 “When connected to a fence charger, the electric wire will prevent climbing and burrowing.”

 You can also use hardware cloth buried 1 foot into the ground to deter groundhogs from burrowing under decks, foundations, and the like.

-2. Maintain your yard
+2. Maintain Your Yard

 Regularly trimming grasses, shrubs, and trees removes cover groundhogs use to evade predators.
 If sufficient cover no longer exists in an area, groundhogs may feel less safe and set out in search of a new home.

-3. Plants as deterrents
+3. Use Plants as Deterrents

 Plants with strong fragrances, such as lavender, will keep groundhogs out of your garden.
-The Farmers’ Almanac says groundhogs also dislike the smell of these herbs: mint, sage, basil, lemon balm, rosemary, thyme, chives and oregano.
+The Farmers’ Almanac says groundhogs also dislike the smell of these herbs:

 So, you think you know groundhogs?
 Maybe.
 Let’s see if you know the answers to these frequently asked questions.
 If you miss all of these, well, you’ll have to read the questions again and again until you can answer them correctly, sort of like the movie “Groundhog Day.”